SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Ask(question :: \<string\>)

      Asks the given Race Assistant a question or give a command.
 The result will be the same, as if the question or the command has been given by voice input.

+   - Assistant.Command(grammar :: \<string\> [, command :: \<string\>])

+     Triggers the specified grammar for the given Race Assistant as it has been given by voice input.
+If the grammar reacts to variable parts in the command text, this text can be given as the optional second argument.

    - Controller.Call(method :: \<string\>, p1, p2, ...)